 4. Browse to and select the local copy of cloudacademy-logo.png file that you downloaded earlier:

 The logo is added to the list of files that are ready to upload.
 You have several options at this point:

 However, there is another method that some users prefer to add files for upload.

-5. Click Add Files again.
-This time, rather than browsing to a file, drag and drop the logo file onto the wizard.
+5. This time, rather than browsing to a file, drag and drop the logo file onto the wizard.
 The wizard adds it to the list of files to upload.

-In this Lab Step, you learned two ways to upload files to S3.
+In this lab step, you learned two ways to upload files to Amazon S3.

-Checks if a file has been uploaded to the S3 bucket
+Check if a file has been uploaded to the Amazon S3 bucket